Darby Man Charged With First Degree Murder In Connection To Springfield Road Rage Shooting

 SPRINGFIELD, Pa.
 (CBS) — Springfield Police have arrested a Darby man in connection to a road rage shooting that left a 54-year-old man dead earlier this week.
 Saddiq Washington, 22, is being charged with several offenses, including first-degree murder, third-degree murder, and recklessly endangering another person for killing King Hua.

-“This is a senseless, brutal act,” Delaware County District Attorney Jack Stollesteimer said.READ MORE: Philadelphia Weather: Holiday Weekend Forecast Could Bring Severe Weather To Delaware Valley
+“This is a senseless, brutal act,” Delaware County District Attorney Jack Stollesteimer said.READ MORE: At Least 70 Shots Fired During Triple Shooting In Frankford: Philadelphia Police

 Washington was brought into custody on Wednesday night.